Explorentory

 Overview

 Explorentory is a full-stack, AI-powered NYC rental discovery platform.
-Rather than mimicking the filter-first paradigm of traditional real estate search — where users must commit to a price cap and bedroom count before seeing anything — Explorentory inverts the process.
+Rather than mimicking the filter-first paradigm of traditional real estate search, where users must commit to a price cap and bedroom count before seeing anything, Explorentory inverts the process.
 Users express natural-language preferences, explore a neighborhood on a live map, rate a curated sample of real properties, and receive personalized recommendations ranked by an OLS regression model trained on their own feedback.
 Three LLM-powered endpoints provide plain-English context at every stage.
-The platform operates on a PostGIS database of approximately 3 million synthetic NYC units derived from PLUTO, with MapLibre GL rendering up to 5,000 results as an interactive choropleth map across 9 data dimensions.
+The platform operates on a PostGIS database of approximately 3 million synthetic NYC units derived from PLUTO and building data, with MapLibre GL rendering up to 5,000 results as an interactive choropleth map across 9 data dimensions.

 Research Questions